Honing talent on merit: Eliminating gender disparity at the workplace

 Enforce non-discrimination policies

 The Government of India is proactively ensuring a healthy workplace ecosystem by combining 25 laws into three codes on social security, industrial relations, and occupational safety, health, and working conditions.
-On this note, companies enforcing strong diversity, equity, and inclusion (DEI) policies become talent magnets because of their industry reputation.
+On this note, companies enforcing strong equity and inclusion (DEI) policies become talent magnets because of their industry reputation.
 Such policies secure the interests of employees and benefit dedicated, hardworking women as they pave their career paths with determination.

 Noticeable progress in India